quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 with the ECN Congestion Experienced (CE) codepoint in the IP header is received and the previous packet was not marked CE.

+And endpount SHOULD also treat packets received with a CE mark as though they were ack-eliciting, even if they are not ack-eliciting.
+This ensures feedback on CE is received in a timely manner when most packets being sent are not ack-eliciting.

-An endpoint SHOULD also send an immediate acknowledgement when at least max(2, Ack-Eliciting Threshold) packets marked with the ECN Congestion Experienced (CE) codepoint in the IP header are received.
-Doing so reduces the peer's response time to congestion events, while also reducing the ACK rate compared to {{Section 13.2.1 of QUIC-TRANSPORT}} during extreme congestion or when peers are using DCTCP {{?RFC8257}} or other congestion controllers that mark much more frequently than classic ECN {{?RFC3168}}.
+Doing this reduces the peer's response time to congestion events, while also reducing the ACK rate compared to {{Section 13.2.1 of QUIC-TRANSPORT}} during extreme congestion or when peers are using DCTCP {{?RFC8257}} or other congestion controllers that mark much more frequently than classic ECN {{?RFC3168}}.

 ## Batch Processing of Packets {#batch}